Ancona: Climate

 The climate of Ancona is humid subtropical (Cfa in the Köppen climate classification) and the city lies on the border between mediterranean and more continental regions.
 Precipitations are regular throughout the year.
 Winters are cool (January mean temp.
 5 °C), with frequent rain and fog.
 Temperatures can reach -10 °C or even lower values outside the city centre during the most intense cold waves.
-Snow is not unusual with air masses coming from Northern Europe or from the Balkans and Russia, and can be heavy at times (also due to the "Adriatic sea effect"), especially in the hills surrounding the city centre.
+Snow is not unusual with air masses coming from Northern Europe or from the Balkans and Russia, and can be heavy at times (also due to the "Adriatic Sea effect"), especially in the hills surrounding the city centre.
 Summers are usually warm and humid (July mean temp.
 22.5 C).
-Highs sometimes can reach values around 35 and 40 C, especially if the wind is blowing from the south or from the west (föhn effect off the Apennine mountains).
+Highs sometimes can reach values around 35 and 40 C, especially if the wind is blowing from the south or from the west (föhn effect off the Apennine Mountains).
 Thunderstorms are quite common, particularly in August and September, and can be intense with occasional flash floods, damaging winds and even large hail.
 Spring and autumn are both seasons with changeable weather, but generally mild.
 Extremes in temperature have been -15.4 C (in 1967) and 40.8 C (in 1968) / 40.5 C (in 1983).

 Demographics

 In 2007, there were 101,480 people residing in Ancona (the greater area has a population more than four times its size), located in the province of Ancona, Marches, of whom 47.6% were male and 52.4% were female.
 Minors (children ages 18 and younger) totalled 15.54 percent of the population compared to pensioners who number 24.06 percent.
 This compares with the Italian average of 18.06 percent (minors) and 19.94 percent (pensioners).
 The average age of Ancona residents is 48, compared to the Italian average of 42.
 In the five years between 2002 and 2007, the population of Ancona grew by 1.48 percent, while Italy as a whole grew by 3.56 percent.
 The current birth rate of Ancona is 8.14 births per 1,000 inhabitants compared to the Italian average of 9.45 births.

 As of 2006, 92.77% of the population was Italian.
 The largest immigrant group came from other European nations (particularly those from Albania, Romania and Ukraine): 3.14%, followed by the Americas: 0.93%, East Asia: 0.83%, and North Africa: 0.80%.

-Ancona is also home to a dialect of the Emilian-Romagnol language known as Gallo-Picene, separate from one spoken in the Province of Pesaro and Urbino.